-In the light of the above facts, we conclude that increased imports resulting in major part from trade-agreement concessions are the major factor causing serious injury to Sbicca of California, Inc., and therefore we have made an affirmative decision.
+In the light of the above facts, we conclude that increased imports resulting in major part from trade-agreement concessions are the major factor causing the unemployment or underemployment of the workers of Sbicca of California, Inc., and therefore, we have made an affirmative decision.

-Views of Commissioner Young 1/
+Views of Commissioners Leonard and Young 1/

-My determination in the instant care is negative because one of the statutory criteria has not been met, i.e., that the increase in imports of footwear like or directly competitive with that produced by Sbicca of California, Inc., South El Monte, Calif., is the result in major part of concession granted under trade agreements.
-My reasoning in support of this determination is set forth in a statement of my views in an earlier Commission investigation under the Trade Expansion Act.
+Our determination in the instant case is negative because one of the statutory criteria has not been met, i.e., that the increase in imports of footwear like or directly competitive with that produced by Sbicca of California, Inc., South El Monte, Calif., is the result in major part of concessions granted under trade agreements.
+Our reasoning in support of this determination is set forth in statements of our views in earlier Commission investigations under the Trade Expansion Act.
 2/

-1/ Commissioner Ablondi concurrs in the result.
+^{1/} Commissioner Ablondi concurs in the result.